SAP-archive/teched2020-developer-keynote/README.md

 - [CHARITY](abap/) - the charity backend service that receives event messages published to the "Internal/Charityfund/Increased" topic, stores the data, retrieves business partner info, and makes an OData service available for the FRONTEND component (a Steampunk ABAP stack RAP based service)

-If you're wondering about the MESSAGE BUS component, see the appropriate section a bit further down.
+If you're wondering about the MESSAGE BUS component, see the [appropriate section a bit further down](#a-message-bus) and the dedicated [message bus setup](messagebus/) section.

+## Quick start

+If you're just looking for a guided set of steps, you may want to follow the [quick start](quickstart.md) guide (which is a work in progress for now).

 ## Requirements